bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 ![](README_files/figure-gfm/unnamed-chunk-11-2.png)<!-- -->

-On a biplot, you can see the data scatter of the PCs, depending on which PCs you want to visualize.
-Additionally to the observations, the biplot shows the original variables (input variables) as vectors (red arrows).
+On a **biplot**, you can see the data scatter of the PCs, depending on which PCs you want to visualize (e.g. PC scores 1-2: `choices:1:2`).
+Additionally to the observations, the biplot shows the **original variables** (input variables) as vectors (red arrows).
 These vectors may be interpreted as follows (Rossiter 2014):

--   The orientation (direction) of the vector, with respect to the principal component space, in particular, its angle with the principal component axes: the more parallel to a principal component axis is a vector, the more it contributes only to that PC.
+-   The **orientation** (direction) of the vector, with respect to the principal component space, in particular, its angle with the principal component axes: *the more parallel to a principal component axis a vector is, the more it contributes only to that PC.*
--   The length in the space; the longer the vector, the more variability of this variable is represented by the two displayed principal components; short vectors are thus better represented in other dimension.
+-   The **length** in the space: *the longer the vector, the more variability of this variable is represented by the two displayed principal components; short vectors are thus better represented in other dimensions.*
--   The angles between vectors of different variables show their correlation in this space: small angles represent high positive correlation, right angles represent lack of correlation, opposite angles represent high negative correlation.
+-   The **angles** between vectors of different variables show their correlation in this space: *small angles represent high positive correlation, right angles represent lack of correlation, opposite angles represent high negative correlation.*

 #### Which PCs are relevant for further investigation?